matthaldeman95/Slack-Channel-Bulk-Inviter/readme.md

 - `groups:read` and `groups:write` (For private channels)
 - `users:read.email` (Always needed)

+And specify "http://localhost" as your OAuth redirect URI.

 Once you have your client ID and secret, paste them into the "credentials_empty.json" and rename it to "credentials.json".
 Leave the access token value blank, as that will be filled in once you receive an access token.

 **Disclaimer** This is an extremely insecure way of storing your tokens!!!
 Your tokens are stored in plain text in a file.
 I take no responsibility for your leaked tokens.
 I highly suggest you modify the `load_credentials()` and `write_credentials()` methods in the `SlackOAuthClient` class to store the credentials in a safer way.